jwbarkstrom/time-series/README.md

 # time-series
-Some time series work alongside my reading of Ruey Tsay's Analysis of Financial Time Series
+Some time series practice based on Analysis of Financial Time Series (Tsay)